umcloud/kros/os/README.md

 ### Crashlooping libvirt-libvirt-default daemonset Pods

-One some nodes, depending on their workload, you may find steady libvirt crashlooping pods, these log to node's `/var/log/libvirt/libvirtd.log`, peeking there you
+One some nodes, depending on their workload, you may find steady libvirt crashlooping pods.
+These Pods log to hosting node's `/var/log/libvirt/libvirtd.log` (host moung), peeking it you'd find errors similar to:

   2019-04-21 01:51:22.581+0000: 7363: error : virSecurityDriverLookup:80 : unsupported configuration: Security driver apparmor not enabled
   2019-04-21 01:51:22.581+0000: 7363: error : umlStateInitialize:566 : Failed to create inotify watch on /var/run/libvirt/uml-guest: No space left on device